stackplanet/sourcestack/README.md

 - `git clone https://github.com/martinpllu/sourcestack`
 - `cd sourcestack`
 - `npm install`
-- `npm run deploy --env=alpha # Create a test environment called 'alpha' and build/deploy the application code to it`
+- `npm run deploy --env=dev # Create a test environment called 'dev' and build/deploy the application code to it`

 This will take a while to complete, as CDK creates resources including the Cloudformation distribution.